chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### How To Add More Nodes to the On-Prem Deployment

 - Open the `config.toml` at bastion node
-- change the `instance_count` value, as explained in below example.
+- Change the `instance_count` value, as explained in below example.
 - Add the `Ip address` for the respetive node at the end, as explained in the example.
 - Make sure that all the necesssary port and fire wall setting are align in the new node.